Full-Mouth Reconstructions for Restoring Your Teeth and Smile

-What If My Jaw Is Too Weak For Implants?
+What If My Jaw Is Too Weak for Implants?

 In order to safely place a dental implant, the jawbone underneath the empty space needs to be thick and healthy.
 Otherwise, the implant could come loose one day.
 Dr. Airey can strengthen the bone with ridge augmentations or bone grafts, but another option is to use mini dental implants.
-The artificial roots for mini implants are much smaller and can be used in places where traditional implants just won’t work, such as in your lower jaw.
+The artificial roots for mini implants are much smaller and can be used in places where traditional implants just will not work, such as in your lower jaw.

-What Are All-on-4 Implants?
+What Are All-On-4® Implants?

 If you are missing all of the teeth on the top or bottom of your mouth, we can use a special type of implant process called the All-on-4.
 This is a full arch of beautiful, healthy-looking replacement teeth held securely in place by four implants, two of which are tilted to provide extra support.

-Can Dentures Be Part Of A Full-Mouth Reconstruction?
+Can Dentures Be Part of a Full-Mouth Reconstruction?

 Dentures are often a more affordable option for replacing a full arch of teeth.
 Modern removable dentures look great, and our implant-retained dentures use dental implants to hold dentures securely in your mouth so they do not slide around when you eat or unexpectedly fall out.
 The downside?
 Conventional dentures do not last as long as dental implants.

-Can Same-Day Smile Really Give Me New Teeth In One Visit?
+Can Same-Day Smile Really Give Me New Teeth in One Visit?